 The smell of cod won’t linger for long though, as another tradition is carried out after dinner, the blessing of the house with incense.
 It’s usually the oldest male of the family who blesses every room of the house with smoke that leaves a wonderful fragrance.
 And the smoke doesn’t end there, because now it’s time to light the yule log.
 It’s a large oak log that goes on the fire outside and should burn all night.
 Before it goes on the fire it’s taken inside to welcome Christmas into the house.
 The reason for this is because in the past, the fireplace was in the house and that’s where the yule log would have been burned.

 One of the best traditions for kids is the straw that is placed under the table for them to play with, it symbolises the birth of baby Jesus in a manger.
 Kids also love to pull the ‘Pogača’ a traditional type of bread in the shape of a wreath.
 Whoever manages to pull off the biggest piece, wins.

 After Midnight Mass, Croats wish each other a Merry Christmas (Sretan Božić) by shaking hands and giving each other a kiss on each cheek.
 If you’re in Croatia, you’ll have to join in!

 Of course, Christmas day starts by unwrapping the presents that have been waiting under the tree.
 What follows are two days of joy, relaxation, wonderful food and lots of singing.
-While Christmas day is usually spent with family, on Boxing day people might visit friends and neighbors as well.
+While Christmas day is usually spent with family, on Boxing day people might visit friends and neighbours as well.
 In the evening, Croatia tunes in to watch a traditional Christmas Carol show on live TV and everybody sings along.
-It’s a favorite way to end Boxing day for many Croats.
+It’s a favourite way to end Boxing day for many Croats.